Legal marriage formalities

 Before either of you can give notice, you must both have lived at your address for a minimum of seven complete days before the date that either notice is given.

 Once you have both given notice there is a minimum waiting period of 28 consecutive days before the ceremony can take place.
-However, this waiting period could be considerably longer if either of you is subject to immigration control.
+If either of you is subject to immigration control this waiting period could increase up to 70 days.
 Your ceremony must take place within 12 months from the date you give notice, at the venue you have specified in your notice.

 Documents you will need to produce